 Trump trial jury returns for second day of deliberations in "hush money" case

-The jury in former President Donald Trump's criminal trial in New York will resume its deliberations toward reaching a verdict on Thursday, one day after jurors received their instructions for deciding the case.
+The jury in former President Donald Trump's criminal trial in New York will resume its deliberations toward reaching a verdict on Thursday after reviewing portions of testimony and the judge's instructions about various legal issues in the case.

-The 12 Manhattan residents who sit on the jury met behind closed doors for nearly five hours on Wednesday.
-They ended the day by asking to review several portions of testimony from two witnesses in the case, David Pecker and Michael Cohen, about key interactions both men said they had with Trump in 2015 and 2016.
+The 12 Manhattan residents who sit on the jury asked on Wednesday to rehear testimony from two witnesses in the case, David Pecker and Michael Cohen, about key interactions both men said they had with Trump in 2015 and 2016.

-The jurors also asked the judge to repeat the instructions that will guide their deliberations.
-The testimony and instructions will be read in court when the jury returns at 9:30 a.m.
+The jurors also asked the judge to repeat some of the directions guiding their deliberations.
+The testimony and instructions are being read in court.

 Trump is charged with 34 counts of falsifying business records stemming from reimbursements for a "hush money" payment Cohen made to adult film star Stormy Daniels before the 2016 election.
 Prosecutors say Trump tried to cover up the payment by disguising the purpose of the reimbursements.